ljq/jackliu-golang-notes/EN/defer.md

 * defer in Go is like the C++ destructor; the Go area of C++ "destructors" is for functions, not objects.

-* Defer can be used with the lock to ensure the release of the lock, but it should be noted that this will prolong the release time of the lock.
+* Defer can be used with lock to ensure the release of lock, but it should be noted that this will prolong the release time of lock.

 * Try to pay attention to the following operations:
 * Do not use defer in the loop, unless you are really sure about the defer workflow.